launchdarkly/sdk-test-harness/docs/writing_tests.md

 * `sdktests.SDKDataSource`: Currently this only supports providing an initial set of server-side SDK flag/segment data via a streaming endpoint.
 It will provide the same data every time an SDK connects to the test harness endpoint.
 In the future, it will also support sending `patch` updates, simulating a polling endpoint, and verifying the HTTP request/connection behavior of the SDK.
 * `sdktests.SDKEventSink`: Currently this only supports inspecting received lists of analytics events.
 In the future, it will also support inspecting diagnostic events, and verifying the HTTP request/retry behavior of the SDK.
 * `sdktests.SDKClient`: The methods of this type correspond to SDK methods that the test harness is telling the test service to call.
 They include evaluating flags, sending events, and flushing events.

+## Test assertions

+Since the `ldtest.T` type implements the same basic interface as `testing.T` in terms of reporting failures, you can use any assertion framework that acts on an equivalent interface rather than specifically on `testing.T`.

+For instance, the `testify/assert` and `testify/require` packages will work with `ldtest.T` because they are written against an equivalent interface (`assert.TestingT` or `require.TestingT`).
+So, many of these tests use `assert` and `require` methods for convenience.

+If an assertion fails, you may wish to either continue and allow more failures to accumulate, or immediately stop the test.
+That is up to you based on whether the failure is significant enough that it would make the rest of the test moot.
+The `ldtest.T` method `Errorf` records a failure without stopping, and `FailNow` makes it immediately terminate.
+When using the `testify` packages, the `assert` functions will call only `Errorf` whereas the `require` functions will call both `Errorf` and `FailNow`, so `require` always implies "stop here on failure".

+There is also a somewhat richer assertion API from `github.com/launchdarkly/go-test-helpers/v2/matchers`.
+This is similar in design to Java's Hamcrest package, providing self-describing assertions and combinators, which in some cases will provide clearer failure messages.

+## Making test failures clear

+If an SDK test fails, someone will have to interpret the test output and find the problem.
+They should not need to dig through the test harness code to understand the failure message (although the output does include a stacktrace to make that possible).
+So, if for instance the assertion is that the `variationIndex` property in some event data should have value X, ideally a failed assertion would not just print "expected value X but was Y", but should include some context to clarify that this is a `variationIndex`.

+There are several ways to do this.
+When using `testify/assert` or `testify/require`, the assertion functions have optional parameters for an additional message to be printed on failure.